spiceai/spiceai/docs/ROADMAP.md

 - See [Bugs](https://github.com/spiceai/spiceai/labels/bug).
 Feel free to file a new Issue if you see a bug and let us know on Discord.

-## Tentative v0.4-alpha (Nov, 2021) roadmap

-- Additional ML algorithm (A2C/A3C or SAC)
-- Externally editable and testable reward functions (Python)

 ## Tentative v0.5-alpha (Dec, 2021) roadmap

+- Darwin/ARM64 support
 - Improved data visualization in dashboard
-- Multiple AI Engine backends (E.g. PyTorch, Scikit-learn, etc.)
-- Pluggable environments
+- Additional ML algorithm (A2C/A3C or SAC)

 ## Tentative v0.6-alpha (Jan, 2022) roadmap

 - Local Pod/Flight monitoring (WebSockets)
-- Self-host on baremetal or VM
+- Custom visualization hooks for Dataspaces

+## Tentative v0.7-alpha (Feb, 2022) roadmap

 - Search, index, publish and browse the Spice Rack registry
 - CI/CD on GitHub
-- Custom visualization hooks for Dataspaces
-- Sidecar injection on Kubernetes

 ## v1.0-stable roadmap

+- Self-host on baremetal or VM
+- Pluggable environments
+- Multiple AI Engine backends (E.g. PyTorch, Scikit-learn, etc.)
 - A/B testing and flighting
 - Distributed learning
+- Sidecar injection on Kubernetes

 ## Beyond v1.0